return42/sphkerneldoc/linux_src_doc/kernel/sched/fair_c.rst

 ------

 1 when packing is required and a task should be moved to this CPU.
-The amount of the imbalance is returned in *imbalance.
+The amount of the imbalance is returned in env->imbalance.

 .. _`fix_small_imbalance`: